History of Wrocław: Prussia

 During the War of the Austrian Succession in the 1740s, most of Silesia was annexed by the Kingdom of Prussia.
 Prussia's claims were derived from the agreement, rejected by the Habsburgs, between the Silesian Piast rulers of the duchy and the Hohenzollerns who secured the Prussian succession after the extinction of the Piasts.
 The Protestant citizenry didn't fight against the armies of Protestant Prussia and Frederick II of Prussia captured the city without a struggle in January 1741.
-In November 1741 the Silesian classes rendered homage to Frederick.
 In the following years, Prussian armies often stayed in the city during the winter month.
 After three wars Empress Maria Theresa renounced Silesia and Breslau in the Treaty of Hubertusburg in 1763.

 The Protestants of the city could now express their faith without limitation, and the new Prussian authorities also allowed the establishment of a Jewish community.

 After the demise of the Holy Roman Empire in 1806, Breslau was occupied by an army of the Confederation of the Rhine between 6 December 1806 to 7 January 1807.
 The Continental System disrupted trade almost completely.
 The fortifications of the city were levelled and almost every monastery and cloister secularized.
 The Protestant Viadrina university of Frankfurt (Oder) was relocated to Breslau in 1811, united with the local Catholic university of the Jesuits and formed the new Schlesische Friedrich-Wilhelm-Universität (Wrocław University).

 In 1813 King Frederick William III of Prussia gave a speech in Breslau signalling Prussia's intent to join the Russian Empire against Napoleon during the Napoleonic Wars.
 He also donated the Iron Cross and issued the proclamation "An mein Volk" (to my people), summoning the Prussian people to war against the French.
 The city became the centre of the Liberation movement against Napoleon Bonaparte as volunteers from all over Germany gathered in Breslau, among them Theodor Körner, Friedrich Ludwig Jahn and Ludwig Adolf Wilhelm von Lützow, who set up his Lützow Free Corps in the city.

+The city was an important center of the Polish secret resistance throughout the 19th century.
+There was a Polish-German student organization Silesia et Marchia Coniuncta in the city, which broke up in 1816.
+In 1817, Polish students founded the Polonia resistance organization.
+The members celebrated the Polish 3 May Constitution Day each year and wrote and distributed Polish political poems.
+In 1822, the Prussian police discovered the organization and carried out arrests of its members and searches of their homes.